Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Discovering Invariant Neighborhood Patterns

-The environment clustering module takes a single graph as input and outputs multiple graph environments. {The goal of the environment clustering module is to increase the similarity of nodes within the same environment while reducing the correlation between different environments.} Thus, the nodes should be clustered by the variant relation between the node and the target label.
-The variant information $\mathbf{h}^{(0)}_{v}$ is updated with graph neural network.
-We also random select $K$ cluster centroids $\mu_{1},\mu_{2},...,\mu_{k} \in \mathbb{R}^{n}$, thus there exists $K$ cluster $G^{1},G^{2},...,G^{K} \in \mathcal{E}_{tr}$ at the beginning of optimization.
+\paragraph{Environment Clustering.} The environment clustering module takes a single graph as input and outputs multiple graph environments.
+The goal of the environment clustering module is to increase the similarity of nodes within the same environment while decreasing the bias between different environments.
+Thus, the nodes should be clustered by the variant relation between the node and the target label.
+And the variant information $\Psi(X, A)$ is updated with ANP as $\Psi(X, A) = ANP(X, A)$.
+We also random select $K$ cluster centroids $\mu_{1},\mu_{2},...,\mu_{k} \in \mathcal{R}^{n}$, thus there exists $K$ cluster $G^{1},G^{2},...,G^{K} \in \mathcal{E}_{tr}$ at the beginning of optimization.
 Here we choose K-means as the method for environmental clustering, which is one of the representative methods of unsupervised clustering.
-The objective function of the environment clustering module is to minimize the sum of the distances between all nodes and their associated cluster centroids:
+The objective function of the environment clustering module is to minimize the sum of the distances between all nodes and their associated cluster centroids $ \mathcal{L}= \min\frac{1}{N}\sum_{j=1}^{K}\sum_{i=1}^{N} \left \| {\Psi(X_i,A_i)} - \mu_j \right \|^2$.